 Industry leaders consider CI/CD to be an essential part of the app development cycle as enterprises are keen to reduce the time to market.
 Continuous integration and continuous delivery help in improving and enhancing the quality of the product while reducing the cost of the project.
-This blog will help you understand the of a functioning CI/CD pipeline, its challenges, and its benefits.
+This blog will help you understand the functioning of a CI/CD pipeline, its challenges, and its benefits.
 Before we get into the details, let’s have a look at the basic terminology.

 Continuous integration (CI) is a software development practice where developers frequently make changes in the code and add it to the central repository after which automated tests are run.
 CI is the integration stage of the software release process which depends on automation and constant integration.
 The main goal is to find the bugs and resolve the issue quickly to improve the software quality and reduce the time to market.